nandotech/nandotech.github.io/content/post/2016-11-10-dot-net-core-nancy-async.md

 We navigate to `/dispo/` and exactly as expected, the browser simply returns the `string` "Intercepted", indicating that our `Before` hook did hijack the request.
 So, in other words, using `Before` executes that specified action before executing the requested Route, right?

 This is not _entirely_ true.
 Because of the manner which Nancy operates, when you first hit a module (ANY Module) with a request, Nancy steps through the `Module` to ensure the current route is valid/matches.
 I imagine this has in large part to do with the fact the routes are dynamically constructed and also for Nancy to determine the Route with the highest **weight** to receive the request.

+**EDIT 11/11/2016**: _Thanks to [Phillip Haydon](http://www.philliphaydon.com/) from the [NancyFX Team](http://www.nancyfx.org) for some clarification on how this works.
+Reach him on [Twitter](https://www.twitter.com) at [@philliphaydon](https://twitter.com/philliphaydon).
+Quoted from him:_

+> "This is because we scan all modules and the routes and build a cache.
+Once built then we just match based on route and invoke the correct Func on the module for that request."

+Awesome.
+I was actually not aware Nancy built and kept a cache of all routes, that is really rather ingenious and makes subsequent executions extremely efficient.

 Once Nancy finds a matching route, then it jumps over to the `Before` hook, if there is one available.
 See the execution of our `DispoModule.cs` currently, first breaking at the matching Route ("/") and upon pressing `F5` it jumps right into the before hook.